intel/llvm/sycl/doc/SYCLNativeCPU.md

 ## EmitSYCLNativeCPUHeader pass

 This pass emits an additional integration header, that will be compiled by the host compiler during the host compilation step.
+This header is included by the main integration header and does not need to be managed manually.
+Its main purpose is to enable the SYCL runtime to register kernels and to call kernels that had unused parameters removed by the optimizer.
 The header contains, for each kernel:
 * The kernel declaration as a C++ function, all pointer arguments are emitted as `void *`, the scalar arguments maintain their type.
 * A `subhandler` definition, which unpacks the vector of kernel arguments coming from the SYCL runtime, and forwards only the used arguments to the kernel.
 * The definition of `_pi_offload_entry_struct`, `pi_device_binary_struct` and `pi_device_binaries_struct` variables, and a call to `__sycl_register_lib`, which allows to register the kernel to the sycl runtime (the call to `__sycl_register_lib` is performed at program startup via the constructor of a global).
 The Native CPU integration header is always named `<main-sycl-int-header>.hc`.